LOCKYER VALLEY

 There is a similar settlement pattern north-west of Laidley, towards Gatton:

-Although flanked by the major shopping towns of Ipswich and Toowoomba, in the Lockyer Valley Regional Council the leading employment sector is retail and wholesale distribution (approximately 20% of total employment).
-It is followed by agriculture at about 18%; vegetable growing, mainly in the Lockyer and Laidley valleys, accounts for about 7% of employment.
+Although flanked by the major shopping towns of Ipswich and Toowoomba, in the Lockyer Valley Regional Council the leading employment sector is agriculture.
+Mushroom and vegetable growing, mainly in the Lockyer and Laidley valleys, accounts for 5.5% of employment.
 The valleys, if not the salad bowl of Brisbane, are certainly among the leaders.

 Gatton and Laidley Shires entries